brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 ## What can you learn from this?

-I think there is a good lesson I learned after these experiences.
+I think there was a good lesson I learned from these experiences.
 I had several opportunities during my life that I could have completely missed out if I didn't ask for help back then.
 And in other situations, where I had no clue whether something could work or not, by simply asking around, I could carve out the